 \subsubsection{Tension with privacy and confidentiality}

-Another criticism of transparency is that it can cause privacy harms to users or negatively affect businesses' that rely on confidential components in their systems.
-This is particularly important for systems that process sensitive data, as many systems do, despite the fact that greater transparency about the sharing and processing of sensitive data may be desirable.
+Another criticism of transparency is that it can cause harm privacy or negatively affect businesses that rely on confidential components in their systems.
+This is particularly important for systems that process sensitive data, despite the fact that greater transparency about the sharing and processing of sensitive data may be desirable.

-In practice, the potential privacy harms brought on by the release of information are also used to restrict transparency.
+The potential privacy harms brought on by the release of information are also used to restrict transparency.
 Freedom of information requests may be refused if they involve the release of personal information that would contravene data protection principles~\cite[Chapter 36, Part II, Section 40]{foiact}.

 Similar situations occur when it comes to challenging systems.
 For example, Uber invoked privacy concerns to impede a challenge by Uber drivers seeking to obtain information about the system that they were subject to~\cite{uberprivacy}.
-More generally, unless compelled to, companies are often extremely reluctant to disclose anything that they argue falls under commercial confidentiality.
+More generally, unless compelled to, companies are often extremely reluctant to disclose anything that they can argue falls under commercial confidentiality.